BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 1. Bratislava Castle

 One of the first destinations most tourists head to is Bratislava Castle – and there is a reason for it.
-Bratislava Castle is the main castle in the city.
+This pretty fortress on the hill is the main castle in the city.
 It has a rich history and excellent panoramic views.
 This massive rectangular building with four corner towers is a symbol of the national identity and pride of the Slovaks.
-Because of that, visiting Bratislava Castle is one of the best things to do in Bratislava.
+Because of that, visiting this castle is one of the best things to do in Bratislava.

 Its grand staircase dates back to the time of Queen Maria Theresa.
 She was one of the most famous Habsburgs.